Xanthelasmas are yellowish spots on the inner aspects of the upper and lower eyelid that are due to fat deposits in the skin.

 Xanthelasma is more common in women.
 It can occur at any age, but most common in the 40s and 50s.

-Although Xanthelasma is benign they are not considered dangerous in the medical sense and rarely cause functional problems.
-However due to its appearance, Xanthelasma causes significant psychological distress due to the cosmetic disfigurement.
+Xanthelasma are benign and not considered dangerous in the medical sense and rarely cause functional problems.

 There is no known cause, but it may indicate an underlying plasma lipid disorder in approximately 50% of patients caused by lipid, cholesterol, lipoprotein or apolipoprotein abnormality.
 Therefore, patients should be tested for underlying causes of hyperlipidaemia.

-Presence of Xanthelasma appeared to be a predictor of risk for myocardial infarction, ischemic heart disease, severe atherosclerosis, and death in the general population.
+Presence of Xanthelasma may be a predictor of risk for myocardial infarction, ischemic heart disease, severe atherosclerosis, and death in the general population.
 Christofferson M et al. BMJ.
 2011; 343: d5497